High Country Writers Critique Guidelines

 • Remember that this is a critique of your story, not YOU, and the manuscript is a draft.

 7. The High Country Writers critique coordinator (vice president) is responsible for refocusing the discussion if it gets

 In preparation for the critique (prior to attending the critique)

-• The link to the manuscript for the critique is included with the email publishing the monthly High Country Writers
+• The link to the manuscript for the critique is included with the High Country Writers Journal e-mail.

-• Write your comments on the manuscript that you will give the writer at the end of the critique.
+• Write your comments on the manuscript that you will give the author at the end of the critique.
 Use colored ink for

 • Arrange your ideas into a tactful, organized critique that includes strengths as well as weaknesses.
 Consider these